asgiraldoc/asgiraldoc/README.md

 # 💫 About Me:
-Ph.D student at Temple University 🏫🖥️<br>Currently working on Evolutionary and Population Genomics on Plasmodium spp.🧬🦠 <br>Background in Molecular Biology and Parasite Genetics 👨🏻‍🔬🦟
+Ph.D student at Temple University 🏫🖥️<br>Currently working on Evolutionary and Population Genomics in Plasmodium spp.🧬🦠 <br>Background in Molecular Biology and Parasite Genetics 👨🏻‍🔬🦟

 ## 🌐 Socials: